fp-tower/blog/content/2020-01-27-introducing-error-reporting-in-optics.md

 and `InvalidFormat` are both `ConfigFailure`, but `>>>` is too strict.
 It requires both sides of `>>>` to have exactly the same error.
 There are two solutions to this problem:
 1. We update the definition of `obj` and `index` to use `ConfigFailure` instead of a more specialised error.
-1. We use variance on the error type of `Optional`.
+1. We use variance on the error type of `Optional`, and let the compiler automatically adapt the error type when required.

 Historically, in the functional programming side of Scala, variance had a lousy reputation.
-However, libraries like [fs2](https://fs2.io/) or [ZIO](https://zio.dev/) recently demonstrated variance offers a great user experience in terms of [type inference](https://mpilquist.github.io/blog/2018/07/04/fs2/).
+However, libraries like [fs2](https://fs2.io/) or [ZIO](https://zio.dev/) recently demonstrated that variance offers a great user experience in terms of [type inference](https://mpilquist.github.io/blog/2018/07/04/fs2/).
 The implementation is slightly more complicated, but it is completely acceptable if end-users enjoy a better experience.

 ## Optional with covariant error

 Variance is quite tricky to grasp.
 Fortunately, the compiler is here to help us.
-If we ever use the wrong variance annotation, the compiler will let us know and usually give us some useful suggestions.
-In our case, `Optional` is covariant (`+`) in `Error` because `Error` is only in return types of `Optional` methods.
+If we ever use the wrong variance annotation, the compiler will let us know and usually give us some suggestions.
+In our case, we can deduce `Optional` is covariant (`+`) in `Error` because the two core methods of `Optional`: `getOrError` and `replace`, only mention `Error` in their output.

 ```scala
 trait Optional[+Error, From, To] {